austozi/docker-fdroidserver/README.md

 ## Configure

-The bundled Apache web server will create an index.html file in the web root directory at /var/www/html within the container, if none already exists.
-This can be prevented by mounting a custom index.html file in that directory.
+The bundled web server serves the /fdroid/repo directory as the webroot on port 8080.
+This behaviour is hardcoded.

-Alternatively, access to this index.html may be prevented by configuring the reverse proxy to always redirect to /repo.
-For example, in Nginx:
+F-Droid expects third-party repos to be served at https://example.com/fdroid/repo, and considers the URL malformed if this convention is not followed.
+You should configure the reverse proxy to redirect to this path.
+For example, in Caddy:

 ```
+fdroid.example.com {
+  redir / /fdroid/repo/ 302
-location / {
+  handle_path /fdroid/repo/* {
-  return 302 /repo;
+    reverse_proxy fdroidserver:8080
+	}
 }
 ```